lc00/wiki-experiment/Testing.md

 ## Testability
 A program element can be put in a known state, acted on, and then observed.
 Observing direct output can be difficult, because adding logs and “observation points” in a method can affect its implementation.
 In OOP, that may mean relaxing visibility (private to package-scoped), or just test the public API.

+## Test Data

+* Use as little data as you can

+Types:

+### Test Case Values

+Inputs and outputs for tests.

+* Put them in the scenario as parameters or examples
+* Key:value lookup for urls and techy details- pass in "home", return "/"
+* Data files are good for large amounts of data, hide in the automation tool

+### Configuration Data

+Different values (like API endpoints) that change with environments.
+Changes to other good values shouldn't break tests.

+* Never hardcode environment data, like dev and production URLs, username/password
+* Tests should pass in any environment
+* Test automation should read in config values in before hooks

+### Ready State

+User accounts, database tables, app settings.
+Stuff that should be reset between tests.

+* Seeding
+* Deleting created records and files